kristenvaccaro/antisocial-computing/assignments.md

 ## Final Project

-The default option for the final project is a group project where you will create something cool!
-Half of each Friday class session will be a design studio where you work with your group on this project and get feedback from your peers.
+Final projects can be done as a small group (max size: 4) or individually.
+You can choose to create a new platform/interaction, design an experience around an existing system, or conduct an analysis.
+Half of each Monday class session will be a design studio where you work with your group on this project and get feedback from your peers.

-If for logisitical or other reasons you don't wish to participate in a group, you may write a research proposal.
+A brief proposal will be due at the end of week 5.

 ## Final Exam